Darshan-Baligeri/house_price_prediction_fs/Readme.md

 - `Flask==2.3.2`: A lightweight web framework for building the app.
 - `pandas==1.5.3`: A powerful library for data manipulation, used here for processing input data.
 - `scikit-learn==1.1.2`: A machine learning library that provides the tools for creating and using models.
-- `requests==2.28.1`: A library for making HTTP requests, though it is not used in the core functionality of this app, it may be added in future for API calls.
+- `requests==2.28.1`: A library for making HTTP requests, though it is not used in the core functionality of this app, it may be added in the future for API calls.

 To install these dependencies, run:
 ```bash